 Garbage & Recycling Collections

 The City’s garbage collections have resumed per the normal collection schedule.
 Gray garbage carts should be placed out in front of your property, even if you have an alleyway.
 All alley collections have been suspended; garbage collections will take place curbside until further notice.
+If you have garbage bags that do not fit in your gray garbage carts, please place them on the curbside and they will be collected as a courtesy.

 Normal commingled collections for household items such as hard junk, furniture and mattresses are suspended until further notice.
 Residents are being asked to refrain from placing these items out until collections resume.